swiftlang/swift-evolution/proposals/0418-inferring-sendable-for-methods.md

 let otherName: KeyPath<User, String> & Sendable = \.name 🔴
 ```

-The conversion between key path and a `@Sendable` function doesn’t actually require the key path itself to be `Sendable` because the it’s not captured by the closure but wrapped by it.
+The conversion between key path and a `@Sendable` function doesn’t actually require the key path itself to be `Sendable` because it’s not captured by the closure but wrapped by it.

 ```swift
 let name: @Sendable (User) -> String = \.name 🟢